mindfultatiana/mindfultatiana/README.md

 I'm passionate about building things, research, and finding solutions that help businesses safeguard their data and infrastructure. <br></br>

-# Recent Trainings and Certs
+# Recent Training and Certs

 * RSAC 365 Cloud Security (Jun 2025)
 * RSAC 365 Breaking the Reactive Cycle: Cybersecurity Through Control Theory and AI (May 2025)